 After you agree to the terms of service, you’ll be prompted to “install” Google Tag Manager — i.e., add a new tracking code for your container to your Webflow site.

+You'll first want to copy the <head> code to your clipboard.
 Next, head back to Webflow.
 Log in, then jump into the Project Settings for the site you’re working on, and go to the Custom Code tab.

 Add the first GTM tracking code to the head code of your Webflow website, and save your changes.